zyperpl/MNCACpp2Syntax/README.md

 # MNCA - simple visualization in CppFront (C++2 Syntax)

 ## Description

-Simple proof-of-concept / learning project of a visualization of multiple neighborhoods cellular automata (MNCA) in Cpp2.
+Simple proof-of-concept / learning project of a visualization of multiple neighborhoods cellular automata (MNCA) written in experimental Cpp2 Syntax.

 It uses [Raylib](https://raylib.com/) as a drawing library.

 ## Dependencies